CDCgov/tostadas/docs/user-guide/parameters.md

 - **genbank**: Runs a GenBank submission.
 - **fetch_accessions**: Fetches reports and updates the metadata file.
 - **full_submission**: Executes BioSample and SRA submissions, waits 60 seconds multiplied by `params.batch_size`, fetches reports, updates the metadata file with accession IDs, and then performs the GenBank submission.
+- **update_submission**: Executes a BioSample submission using an updated metadata Excel file.

 **Note**: The GenBank submission cannot complete without a BioSample accession ID.